Sheffield weather forecast: This is when heavy rain is set to hit Sheffield

-The weather in Sheffield is set to be dull today as forecasters predict cloud throughout the day.
+The weather in Sheffield is set to be a mixed bag today as forecasters predict cloud and small spells of sunshine throughout the day.

 What will the weather be like this morning in Sheffield?

-This morning is set to be cloudy, with temperatures reaching 15C by lunchtime.
+This morning is set to see a mixture of cloud and sunny spells, with temperatures reaching 15C by lunchtime.

 What will the weather be like this afternoon in Sheffield?